amisfa/amisfa.github.io/_posts/2020-12-27-redisLampp.md

 ---
 layout: post
-title: how to install redis extension on lampp (UBUNTU)
+title: How to Install Redis Extension on LAMPP (Ubuntu)
 ---

-First you should run these commands in terminal and install these packages:
+First, run these commands in the terminal to update packages and install the required tools:
 ```markdown
 sudo apt-get update
 sudo apt-get install php-redis build-essential libtool autoconf unzip wget mlocate